 Can police search a passenger of a vehicle after making a routine traffic stop?

-One of the officers wanted to question Johnson away from the front-seat passenger to gain “intelligence about the gang [Johnson] might be in.”
-For that reason, she asked him to get out of the car.
+An officer wanted to question Johnson away from the front-seat passenger to gather intelligence about possible gang ties.
+She asked him to step out of the car.
 Johnson complied.
-Based on officer’s observations and Johnson’s answers to her questions while he was still seated in the car, the officer suspected that “he might have a weapon on him.”
-When he exited the vehicle, she therefore “patted him down for officer safety.”
-During the patdown, the officer felt the butt of a gun near Johnson’s waist.
+Based on his answers and the officer’s observations, she suspected he might have a weapon.
+She patted him down for safety and felt the butt of a gun near his waist.

 Anton Vialtsin, Esq.